farhad-ibrahimzade/Cornerstone/README.md

 # Cornerstone Project - Fix the Road Game

-The Game MVC folder contains all the Python code in the MVC structure.
+The game itself is in the working_game.py file.

 The Data folder contains all classes that store the data.

 The ScanLanes folder contains the Arduino code responsible for scanning lanes.

-Other files are test files
+Other files are test files and failed attempts at programming the game in MVC format